 On our last day in Stockholm, we all visited the Nordiska Museum and the Historical Museum.
 Both were really good.
 We had an early dinner in Ostermalm at Zink Grill.
 Before we all left the next day, I had time to go in search of a few key scenes from Stieg Larsson’s Millennium Trilogy in our district of Sodermalm.

 Nicole and Mark took a flight, while Chris and I took a high speed train, to Copenhagen.
 Upon arriving at 7:30, we met at their very swanky hotel (the Hotel Alexandra) for drinks, and then wound up at at a Croatian restaurant called Dubrovnik’s for dinner.
 No complaints about the food!

-On Sunday we took a rather lengthy, almost three hour walking tour that showed us the main bits of Copenhagen.
+On Sunday we took a rather lengthy, but super informative, three hour walking tour that showed us the main bits of Copenhagen.
 Palaces, museums, statues, squares, Tivoli, etc. Afterwards we found the Little Mermaid statue of our own, entered the Marble Church, and climbed the Round Tower and looked at a solar flare using the telescope in the 400 year old observatory.
 Chris and I ate an early dinner in Nyhavn, and walked home via Christiana.